crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/quickstart.md

 ### Collection installation

-The first thing to do to set up the AppSec Component is to install a set of relevant rules.
-We are going to use the [`crowdsecurity/appsec-virtual-patching`](https://app.crowdsec.net/hub/author/crowdsecurity/collections/appsec-virtual-patching) collection to get a comprehensive set of rules.
-This [collection](/concepts.md#collections) focuses on detecting and blocking the exploitation of well-known vulnerabilities and is updated when new vulnerabilities appear.
-Once installed, it is automatically updated daily for always up-to-date protection.
+To begin setting up the AppSec Component, the initial step is to install a relevant set of rules.
+We will utilize the [`crowdsecurity/appsec-virtual-patching`](https://app.crowdsec.net/hub/author/crowdsecurity/collections/appsec-virtual-patching) collection, which offers a wide range of rules aimed at identifying and preventing the exploitation of known vulnerabilities.
+This [collection](/concepts.md#collections) is regularly updated to include protection against newly discovered vulnerabilities.
+Upon installation, it receives automatic daily updates to ensure your protection is always current.

-On the machine where you installed the Security Engine, simply run:
+On the machine where the Security Engine is installed, just execute the following command:

 :::info
 You can always view the content of a [collection on the hub](https://app.crowdsec.net/hub/author/crowdsecurity/collections/appsec-virtual-patching)